What was the National Engineering

 Competition for Girls?

-The competition is FREE to enter and offers girls the chance to win £500 for themselves and £500 for their school.
+The competition was FREE to enter and offered girls the chance to win £500 for themselves and £500 for their school.

-We want competition entrants to create a project that tells us how engineers can solve the challenges of the 21st century.
+We asked competition entrants to create a project that tells us how engineers can solve the challenges of the 21st century.

 This could be an original solution designed from scratch, or a project telling us what engineers are currently doing to solve the challenge.
 This could be an issue in the local area, or something on a global scale!

-The purpose of the Talent 2030 competition is to address the gender imbalance in science education and the professional engineering workforce in the UK.
-Currently only 10.6% of chartered engineers in the UK are women.
+The purpose of the Talent 2030 competition was to address the gender imbalance in science education and the professional engineering workforce in the UK.
+Currently only 10.3% of chartered engineers in the UK are women.

 Click here to find out more.